Sections of This Topic Include

 9. Watch your diet.
 Get enough sleep.

 Do not resort to lots of caffeine and sugar to give you a boost.
-Research shows that the boost is usually followed by a major let down in energy.
-It is better to get up for a short walk, get some protein and do some stretches.
+Research shows that the boost is usually followed by a major letdown in energy.
+It is better to get up for a short walk, get some protein, and do some stretches.
 Also, it is interesting how bleak the world looks to people who do not eat right or do not get enough sleep.
-A little bit of the right kinds of food and more sleep can make the world seem a lot better.
+A little bit of the right kind of food and more sleep can make the world seem a lot better.

 10. Get some variety in your job.

 Do not get lost in the “circle of paperwork.”
 Often, the only way that you will get variety in your work is to schedule it.
 Schedule time to provide direct services to customers.
 Schedule time to help clean out the storage closet.